kekyo/maplibre-gl-layers/README.md

 `interpolation` supports the following channels:

-- `rotateDeg`: Additional rotation angle for the image.
+- `finalRotateDeg`: Additional rotation angle for the image.
 Interpolated along the shortest path and snaps to the final angle upon completion.
 - `offsetDeg` / `offsetMeters`: Offset direction and distance.
 Angle and distance can be controlled with separate timing and easing.
-- `opacity`: Fades automatically clipping values between 0.0 and 1.0.
+- `finalOpacity`: Fades automatically clipping values between 0.0 and 1.0.
 As the value approaches 0, rendering is suppressed, making it useful for LOD or highlight effects.

 Assign `durationMs` and an interpolation mode (`feedback`/`feedforward`) to each channel, along with an optional easing preset.